Top Lawyers for Surgical Errors

 The attorneys at Davis Adams are here to help.
 We will diligently uncover the key facts, consult with world-class expert witnesses, and methodically prepare your surgical error cases for trial in a way that maximizes the opportunity for justice for you.

 Mr. Davis is an accomplished attorney for surgical errors in Atlanta, Georgia.
 He has received virtually every award and honor available to Georgia trial attorneys.
-He is one of the foremost experts on cases involving surgical errors in Georgia.
-Published on March 16, 2017, last updated on June 29, 2019.
+He is one of the foremost experts on medical malpractice law in Georgia.
+Published on March 16, 2017, last updated on June 21, 2019.

 The healthcare profession has always been busy, but perhaps never more so than today, as many doctors, surgeons, nurses, and medical specialists average 60 to 70-hour work weeks.
 First and second-year residents at hospitals (the youngest and most inexperienced doctors) typically carry the largest workloads on a hospital’s medical staff, often facing sleep deprivation of more than 30 hours.